 Rose gold can also be paired with other metals—like white gold or platinum—as an accent or to create artistic details within a ring.

 White gold is a mix of palladium (and other white metals) with yellow gold.
 A “cool” metal often compared to platinum, it rose in popularity when platinum was restricted as a military metal during World War II.

 While white gold isn’t as durable as platinum, the metal features a similar mirror-like sheen and silver hue.
-White gold is the most popular metal for women’s engagement rings, and it shares a similar popularity for men’s wedding rings, particularly for more modern styled bands.
+White gold is the most popular metal for women’s engagement rings, with white gold men’s wedding rings sharing similar popularity (particularly for more modern styled bands).